glass-ships/glass-bash/README.md

 2. Initialize new environment:
 `$ cd glass-bash && bash setup.sh`

-3. Rename `secrets-template` to `secrets` and enter your private things to keep them save
+3. Rename `secrets-template` to `secrets` and enter your private things to keep them safe
     - `secrets` is ignored, so your secrets are safe if you contribute to this repository

 4. Enjoy!